De Funes Dance

 Funes treats his choreography as perpetual process--one in which his artists are equal collaborators.
 His rehearsals are centered on discussion and intellectual debate.
 The resulting choreography is purposeful and imbued with intent.
-Unwilling to accept a singular style or monniker, Funes’ choreography is a constant surprise.
-His interest in research and mutability are matched by his attention to pacing and arc, creating works that are not only challenging, but entertaining, as well.
+Unwilling to accept a singular style or moniker, Funes’ choreography is a constant surprise.
+His interest in research and mutability is matched by his attention to pacing and arc, creating works that are not only challenging, but entertaining, as well.

 De Funes Dance is not a passive experience for audiences.
 The work may draw the viewer in or keep them at an emotional distance, but it will always be memorable.

 Diego Funes has choreographed all over the world, including London, Italy, Spain, France, Sweden, Norway, Argentina, Brazil, Chile, Guatemala and throughout the United States, including New York City, Los Angeles, Boston, St. Louis, Kansas City, Ft.
 Lauderdale and Miami.
 His credits as a dancer and choreographer include major works in dance theatre, musical theatre, film and television.